shindgewongxj/WHATSINContacts/README.md

 # Tips

 - Importing is recommended to be done on macOS as iCloud syncing will disable transparent background.
-- The **whatsincontactssimple.vcf** includes no uncertain numbers which are set for users who need customization.
-- Due to VCF multi-language unsupported on Apple devices, you may need to edit names by yourself.
+- Due to VCF multi-language unsupported on Apple devices, you may need to choose different versions.
 - Welcome to issues and pull requests if you need new WHATSINContacts or have numbers logged.